The signal header provides a means to handle signals reported during a program's execution.

 Controls how a signal is handled. sig represents the signal number

 be called when the signal occurs.
-If func is SIG_DFL, then the
+If func is SIG_DFL

 default handler is called.
-If func is SIG_IGN, then the
+If func is SIG_IGN

 signal is ignored.
 If func points to a function, then when a signal is